 Whereas the second method, known as the selective surface hardening method allows localized hardening by heating and quenching.
 Flame and induction hardening for case hardening of steel materials are generally limited to certain families of steels, such as medium-carbon steels, medium-carbon alloy steels, some cast irons, and the lower-alloy tool steels.
 The relative benefits of the five most common and widely used case hardening methods are provided in the image below:

 Components subjected to high pressures, constant wear or abrasion, and sharp impacts are usually case-hardened.
 Examples of such parts include firing pins, rifle bolt faces, or engine camshafts.
 In all of these components, the bulk of the part is kept in the original ductile state and the surfaces are case hardened to act properly.

-Another widely used application of case-hardening is on self-drilling screws.
-To have the properties of drilling, cutting, and tapping into other materials, the drill point and the forming threads are case-hardened keeping the core as soft to retain the ductile behaviour.
+Another widely used application of case-hardening is self-drilling screws.
+To have the properties of drilling, cutting, and tapping into other materials, the drill point and the forming threads are case-hardened keeping the core as soft to retain the ductile behavior.
 Other examples of case hardening include

 - forging presses